datanav/docs/technical/zendesk-hubspot.rst

 Zendesk Users to HubSpot Contact
 --------------------------------
-Before any synchronization can take place, a link between a Zendesk Users and a HubSpot Contact must be established.
+Every Zendesk Users will be synchronized with a HubSpot Contact.

+If a matching HubSpot Contact already exists, the Zendesk Users will be merged with the existing one.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A Zendesk Users will merge with a HubSpot Contact if one of the following property combinations match: